MrEricL/ban-automatic-waffles/README.md

 ## d3 Usage

 We plan to use d3 to create animated transitions between graphs as well as to create the graphs/heatmaps themselves.

+For our Info:
+./log.sh firstL "added x, y, z"